mzuzak/DSM-for-Logic-Locking/README.md

 If you have found the design space modeling algorithm useful for your research, We would greatly appreciate citations to the original work.

-    LAM, L., MELNYK, M., AND ZUZAK, M. Low overhead logic locking for system-level security: A design space modeling approach.
+    Lam, Long, Melnyk, Maksym, and Zuzak, Michael, Low overhead logic locking for system-level security: A design space modeling approach.
 In Proceedings of the International Symposium on Low Power Electronic Design (ISLPED), 2024

 ## Final remarks: